Current

 In 1999, the United Nations (UN) proclaimed November 25 as the International Day for the Elimination of Violence against Women.
 This date was established to honor the Mirabal sisters, three political activists brutally murdered on the orders of Dominican Republic dictator Rafael Trujillo in 1960.

-Every day we see that violence against girls, adolescents, and women continues to be a reality in all areas of life.
+However, every day we see that violence against girls, adolescents, and women continues to be a reality in all areas of life.

-This is shown by the first National Survey on Household Quality and Well-being (ENCABIH), conducted by the National Institute of Statistics (INE) of Guatemala between September and November 2023 in more than 18,000 households.
+This is evidenced by the first National Survey on Household Quality and Well-being (ENCABIH), conducted by the National Institute of Statistics (INE) of Guatemala between September and November 2023 in more than 18,000 households.
 According to the data collected, 49% of women reported having experienced at least one incident of violence.
 In addition, 34% said they had suffered some form of sexual violence, 32% psychological violence, 18% physical violence, and 15% economic violence.

 It is because of realities such as this that we join in this commemoration every year, with the aim of reflecting on how this problem continues to manifest itself in our closest spaces, including at work.